kaushikacharya/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_3.md

   - Learned features in earlier layers correspond to **lower semantic information** that is extracted from the input.
     - Without the skip connection, that information would have turned too abstract.
   - Coding exercise:
-    - Implement a skip connection in PyTorch:
+    - Implement a skip connection in PyTorch.
     - [My solution](../code/skip_connection.py)
   - Exercise for Final Quiz:
     - [Classifier layer appended to ResNet](../code/resnet_classifier.py)